comanezz/online-banking/README.md

 - Each page has a responsive **navbar** with a **Sign Up** button that will pop a form when clicked.
 - Each page has a footer with **Social Media Icons** linking to the social media pages.

 When clicking on the **Sign Up** button a pop up form will show up.
-The form require to fill informations as name, email, password and confirm password.
+The form requires to fill informations as name, email, password and confirm password.
 At the bottom of the form there is a "Register" button.
-Once the form filled correctly and the "register" button clicked, an alert message will appear and the form will close.
+Once the form is filled correctly and the "register" button is clicked, an alert message will appear and the form will close.

 **Home page**

-The "Home" page has slides animations when scrolling down.
-Used this [script](https://github.com/comanezz/online-banking/blob/master/assets/js/script-waypoints.js) for the scrolling event.
+The "Home" page has slides animations when scrolling down for the user to learn more about Online Banking features.
+I used this [script](https://github.com/comanezz/online-banking/blob/master/assets/js/script-waypoints.js) for the scrolling event.

 **Office page**

-The "Office" page has two maps to show the location of the offices.
-Used this [script](https://github.com/comanezz/online-banking/blob/master/assets/js/maps.js) to show the maps.
+The "Office" page has two google maps that show the user the exact location of each office.
+I used this [script](https://github.com/comanezz/online-banking/blob/master/assets/js/maps.js) to show the maps.

 **Contact**

-The "Contact" page features a contact form to enable client to send a request.
-The form require to fill informations such as email, name and a message.
-At the bottom of the form there is a "submit" button to enable the client to confirm the request.
+The "Contact" page features a contact form to enable the user to send a request.
+The form requires to fill informations such as email, name and a message.
+At the bottom of the form there is a "submit" button to enable the user to confirm the request.
 Once the request is sent, there is an alert saying that the form has been submitted and the submit button becomes unavailable and grey.

+### Features Left to Implement
+- "My account" section: there would be my account button opening a page where client can log in and have access to their online bank account, subscribe to new features, etc.

 ## Technologies Used